-A surety bond is a financial guarantee that covers losses, damages, and injury to human health, the environment, or property, plus other costs.
+A surety bond is a financial guarantee that ensures proper removal of the equipment and restoration of the environment to its pre-exsisting state.
 A decommission bond relieves the burden from the land owners and taxpayers and puts the responsibility of proper decommission on the project owner.

 The required amount for a surety bond is determined by several factors that include environmental liabilities, decommissioning costs, and reclamation costs.

 A Reclamation Cost Estimate is an estimate of expenses that it will take to return the land to its original state, which includes removing improvements made under the right-of-way, returning the land to its original contour, and establishing sustainable vegetation.
 Limiting the amount of vegetation removal in the project planning phase can help reduce the bond amount.

 Once a project is completed and the restoration is satisfactory, the bond may be released.

 Besides a surety bond, other acceptable security instruments may include cash, cashier's or certified check, certificate or book entry deposits, negotiable US Treasury securities, irrevocable letters of credit, and policy of insurance.

 The Bureau of Land Management supports the use of public lands to help supplement the nation's energy needs, and requires a decommissioning surety bond when projects are granted a right-of-way on, over, under or through public land.